jonas089/Rust/Readme.md

 ## Latest Changes:
 + Read through Chapters 9-11 and began to work at the I/O Project ( Chapter 12 ).
++ Finished 12.1 & 12.2, improved structure as stated in 12.3,
+currently still working in main.rs only. lib.rs is still to be introduced.